Analytical Writing Placement Exam (AWPE)

 If you need special accommodations because of a documented disability, please see the section titled “How can I request a testing accomodation?”

 How and when will I be notified of my results?

-Placement results are usually available within 7-10 days after the exam date.
+Placement results are usually available approximately two weeks after the exam date.

 You will find out your placement by looking at your DARS screen under the “Entry Level Writing/ESL Requirement.”

 What is the AWPE like and how is it scored?

 To learn more about the design and scoring of the AWPE, click here.